CortexFlow/CortexBrain/README.md

 - **IoT Sensor Simulation**: Simulate a variety of IoT sensors, such as temperature, humidity, and light sensors.
 - **Geolocalized Map**: Position simulated sensors on a geolocalized map.
 - **Scenario Simulation**: Create and test various scenarios with simulated sensors.
+-  **Advanced data analysis** : Leverage big data tools for in-depth analysis and seamless visualization of simulated data.
+-  **Machine Learning Integration** : Implement and test machine learning models on your simulated data to uncover patterns and make predictions.
+-  **Predictive Maintenance** : Utilize the simulated data for predictive maintenance, identifying potential issues before they occur.
+-  **Real-time Data Streams** : Integrate real-time data streams to enhance the accuracy and responsiveness of your simulations.

 # Getting Started